To New Bethel Church Members & Guests,

 Services & Weekday Schedule

-All prayer services and bible studies have been canceled at the New Bethel Church until further notice.
+All prayer services and bible studies have been adjusted until further notice and many things have moved to a virtual platform.
 Our auxiliaries are also making major adjustments in regards to future activities and programs.
+If you would like to be a part of a very small audience during our streaming services throughout the month of June, CLICK HERE!

 Pastor Brady does not take this situation lightly.
 He and the NBC Leadership team are in constant communication and prayer to ensure wise decisions are being implemented for your overall health and well being.
 We must continue to show faith and not fear!
 GOD IS ABLE!